burdiuz/js-tree-walker/README.md

  * toString() -- to call `toString()` method on source node

 ## How it works
 When you call `create()` function, you pass source data and adapter object.
-These two will be packed into [wrapper Proxy object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) which will be returned.
-Proxy object will work with adapter(with its `getChildren()`, `getChildrenByName()` and other methods) to retrieve a list of child nodes with requested name.
+These two will be packed into [wrapper Proxy object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
+Proxy object works with adapter(with its `getChildren()`, `getChildrenByName()` and other methods) to retrieve a list of child nodes when requested  by name or index.
 ```
 const root = create(mySourceTreeData);
 const myDescendants = root.child.otherChild.descendant;
+const myThirdChild = root.child[2];
+const jerries = myDescendants.jerry;
 ```
 With this code, on line 1, Proxy object for root node of the source tree is created.
-On line 2 three additional Proxies are created for `child`, `otherChild` and `descendant` node requests.
-When requesting a child node by name, it returns not one node but a list of all child nodes with same name, but when children requested off the list, Proxy will take first node from this list and return its children.
-So, if you have a list of 2 nodes where first does not have children and second has children
+On line 2 additional Proxies are created for `child`, `otherChild` and proxy for `descendant` nodes is stored in `myDescendants`.

+When requesting a child node by name, it returns not one node but a list of all child nodes with same name, but when children requested from the list(like `myDescendants.jerry`), Proxy will take first node from this list and return its children.
+So, if you have a list of 2 nodes where first does not have children
 ```
 const root = <source data>;
 /**
 node structure
     root
     /   \
- one   one
+one[0] one[1]
         / \
-     two  two
+   two[0] two[1]
 */

 const rootProxy = create(root, myAdapter);